 Like the weight of the golf ball, the diameter has a strict requirement that must be met.
 The ball has a minimum diameter of 1.68 inches and the smaller diameter allows the player to more easily hole out the ball and be less responsive to stronger winds, meaning less chance of added roll due to inclement weather.

 The golf ball construction and materials that they are made of are also strictly assessed to assure players of equal advantage across different golf ball manufacturers.
 The players want to know that their ball will not provide an unfair advantage to anyone.

 Nevertheless, modern technology and innovation have resulted in developing multi-level cores in golf balls that increase both the ball’s distance and control.
 This is something that has changed significantly over time, as the single-layer core in golf balls of yesteryear has developed into a multi-layered ball covering different types of golf balls.

 Today, manufacturers are using one-piece golf balls, two-piece golf balls, three-piece golf balls, and even four-piece golf balls to improve performance out on the golf course.
-Cheap golf balls will use less pieces and the most expensive golf balls typically have more complex designs.
+Discounted golf balls will use less pieces and the most expensive golf balls typically have more complex designs.

 Golf ball compression impacts the flight path so it is an important factor to look at when considering a golf ball’s construction.
 There are two different types of golf ball compression: low compression and high compression.